ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 and the dictionary values correspond to explicit preferences, which can be either `y` or `n`; see {{y-or-n}}.

-For example, the following is a preference to allow AI training ({{train-ai}}), disallow generative AI training ({{train-genai}}), and and state no preference for other categories other than subsets of these categories:
+For example, the following expresses a preference to allow AI training ({{train-ai}}), disallow generative AI training ({{train-genai}}), and and expresses no preference for other categories other than subsets of these categories:

 ~~~
 train-ai=y, train-genai=n